orbitalchicken/Roadmap/New.md

 - csd-power: https://github.com/linuxmint/cinnamon-settings-daemon/issues/209
 - machine will not hibernate, (either from the power button (the hibernate option is selected) or from the exit menu) the screen blanks for a couple of seconds then returns to the session)
-- With panel set to “smart hide”: if panel was never hidden since the beginning of the session, the status of mintupdate is working as expected.
+- [FIXED IN GIT] With panel set to “smart hide”: if panel was never hidden since the beginning of the session, the status of mintupdate is working as expected.
 Once panel is hidden (by maximizing a window) the mintupdate tray icon remains static for the rest of the session.
 - Wanting to add a new custom Menu category to adding ones own Items to a category is like pulling teeth.
 Icon's don't save, Can't arrange Items and etc. No way to add desktop Files to the menu after they have already been created.
 - Unable to unlock the screensaver via LDAP with libpam-ldap and nscd packages installed pointing to an openldap server.